zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_semaphores.rst

 Public Semaphore
 ----------------

-Define the semaphore in the application's MDEF using the following syntax:
+Define the semaphore in the application's MDEF with the following syntax:

 .. code-block:: console